Nicola-Bini/Nicola-Bini/README.md

 | 2019      | Business Administration | Bocconi University |    Milan (MI), Italy |
 | 2021    | Business Analytics      |   Hult University |    Boston (MA), United States |
 | Expected 2022 | Finance -       |    Hult University |  Boston (MA), United States |

-  🧑‍🎓  Graduated in Business Analytics at Hult University (Boston)<br>
-  📘  Learning Django and Docker<br>
-  🏢  Studying Supply Chain and Operations<br>
-  🌱 Passionate about Sustainability, I dream about a future where each of us leave the world better than how we found it<br>
-  📊 Head of Operations at <a href="https://www.linkedin.com/company/hult-data-analytics-club/">Hult Data Analytics Club</a><br>
-  🧘‍♂️ In love with meditation and buddhist philosophy<br>
-  🛼  Skating enthusiast

   ☕ <b>Hit me up for a virtual coffee!</b><br><br>
   [<img  src="logos\linkedin-icon.svg"  width="48"  height="48"  style="background-color:white;">][linkedin]